4. Motion Planning

 A lawn-mower path is automatically generated, with a given distance between strides.

 Seems like a small path, right?
-Let’s modify this Objective by editing the Behavior Tree.
+Let’s modify this Objective:

 Scan & Plan Workflow

-The key difference in this example is we use a pre-built subtree called Get Point Cloud Center Pose
+The key difference in this example from the previous section is that we use a pre-built subtree called Get Point Cloud Center Pose

 Using that center point, we generate the Cartesian plan.
 Let’s modify Find and Spray Plane